qwantix/qwx/README.md

 .forkRun('services') // Execute all services without service interruption!
 ```

+### scope
+Object where root app property will be injected default to `global`
+This option are used when you code an external qwx lib. *Sample code coming soon*.

 ## options( [ options ] )
 Get or set options map
 ```javascript